jcclose1/Basic_AWS_EC2/README.md

 c.NotebookApp.port = 8888" .jupyter/jupyter_notebook_config.py
 ```
 # Part 3 - Run Jupyter server and copy notebook to it from cloned repo
 On the EC2 instance we'll create a folder `notebook` and start the Jupyter server from that location.
-On the EC2 instance, start Jupyter server the same way you do from your local machine.
+On the EC2 instance, start Jupyter server with the same command you use on your local machine.

 ```python
 mkdir notebook